top of page

 Laboratory

-We have an in-house laboratory featuring state-of-the-art equipment that allows us to quickly and accurately evaluate and diagnose your pet’s condition.
-No need to find a specialty veterinary hospital – we provide it within our hospital.
-We are proud to offer results while you wait, for real-time results that give you added peace of mind.
-This allows us to immediately diagnose the problem and to treat your pet as soon as possible.
+Our in-house laboratory features state-of-the-art equipment that allows us to quickly and accurately evaluate and diagnose your pet’s condition.
+There is no need to find a specialty veterinary hospital—we provide it within our hospital.
+We proudly offer results while you wait for real-time results that give you added peace of mind.
+This allows us to immediately diagnose the problem and treat your pet as soon as possible.

 Anesthesia Monitoring